DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     Territory government (CLP at the time) might be hostile to the intentions of land rights.

-[^24]: For instance: Beadman, ‘“A Tortuous Trail”: Bob Beadman's Short
+[^24]: For instance: Beadman, ‘“A Tortuous Trail”: Bob Beadman’s Short
     History of Outstations’.

 [^25]: P. Mares, ‘Homeland Security: NT Indigenous Affairs Minister